ShirleyNekoDev/hpi-infoint-project-2022/README.md

 Elasticsearch.

-We use the [Elasticsearch Sink Connector](https://docs.confluent.io/kafka-connect-elasticsearch/current/overview.html) to move the data from the `coporate-events` and `trade-events` topics into the Elasticsearch.
+We use the [Elasticsearch Sink Connector](https://docs.confluent.io/kafka-connect-elasticsearch/current/overview.html) to move the data from the topics into the Elasticsearch.

 ## Setup